readium/architecture/proposals/000-preferences-api.md

 let combinedPrefs = publicationPrefs.merging(sharedPrefs)
 ```

 :warning: Preferences that are specific to a certain publication, such as `language`, should not be shared across different publications.
 It is recommended to store these preferences separately for each book.
-Using the suggested filters will accomplish this..
+Using the suggested filters will accomplish this.

 ## Reference Guide